Description of the Surgical Residency for Physician Assistants

 Rotations:

-Modeled after the surgical MD resident program, you will follow a similar schedule and call requirements as the surgical residents with whom you are paired on your primary team.
-This relationship facilitates the intense mentoring and collaboration that is required for your growth and development in surgical, medical, and critical thinking skills.
+Modeled after the surgical MD resident program, PA residents follow a similar schedule and call requirements as the surgical residents with whom they are working with on the primary team.
+This relationship facilitates the intense mentoring and collaboration that is required for growth and development in surgical, medical, and critical thinking skills.

 Rotation schedules have been organized to provide the most educational and supportive environment in which to learn.
-Any concerns related to the rotations should be brought immediately to the attention of the program directors or educational coordinator.
-We reserve the right to change the rotation schedule at any time in order to meet the needs of the individual PA resident or the needs of the institution.
+Any concerns related to the rotations should be brought immediately to the attention of the program faculty.
+We reserve the right to adjusts the rotation schedule at any time in order to meet the needs of the individual PA resident or the needs of the institution.

 - Cardiac